manli-zou/RA/README.md

 3，Darling A E, Jospin G, Lowe E, et al. PhyloSift: phylogenetic analysis of genomes and metagenomes[J].
 PeerJ, 2014, 2: e243.

-READMEs generally follow one format in order to immediately orient developers to the most important aspects of your project.

-Project name: Your project’s name is the first thing people will see upon scrolling down to your README, and is included upon creation of your README file.

-Description: A description of your project follows.
-A good description is clear, short, and to the point.
-Describe the importance of your project, and what it does.

-Table of Contents: Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.

-Installation: Installation is the next section in an effective README.
-Tell other users how to install your project locally.
-Optionally, include a gif to make the process even more clear for other people.

-Usage: The next section is usage, in which you instruct other people on how to use your project after they’ve installed it.
-This would also be a good place to include screenshots of your project in action.

-Contributing: Larger projects often have sections on contributing to their project, in which contribution instructions are outlined.
-Sometimes, this is a separate file.
-If you have specific contribution preferences, explain them so that other developers know how to best contribute to your work.
-To learn more about how to help others contribute, check out the guide for setting guidelines for repository contributors.

-Credits: Include a section for credits in order to highlight and link to the authors of your project.

-License: Finally, include a section for the license of your project.
-For more information on choosing a license, check out GitHub’s licensing guide!

-Your README should contain only the necessary information for developers to get started using and contributing to your project.
-Longer documentation is best suited for wikis, outlined below.